Dems hammering Trump overlook Obama administration's record of firing inspectors general

 Specifically, St. HOPE obtained an $850,000 AmeriCorps grant intended to help tutor local students, redevelop some buildings, and enhance "theater and art programs."
 Walpin's team, however, discovered that the money "had been used instead to pad staff salaries, meddle politically in a school-board election, and have AmeriCorps members perform personal services for Mr. Johnson, including washing his car," the Journal reported.

 Walpin, along with a career oversight official, determined that Johnson – as well as St. HOPE and one of Johnson's assistants – should be "suspended" from receiving taxpayer dollars.
-Johnson also made a referral to federal prosecutors.
+Walpin also made a referral to federal prosecutors.
 When Johnson was elected mayor of Sacramento, the suspension threatened to block the city's access to stimulus dollars from the Obama administration.

+HOUSE DEMS USE OBAMA-ERA PHOTO OF KIDS IN CAGES TO PROMOTE ANTI-TRUMP HEARING

 An Obama-appointed U.S. attorney, Lawrence Brown, then took the lead and settled the matter with Johnson, essentially cutting Walpin out of the loop.
 St. HOPE ultimately had to repay approximately $400,000, and Johnson himself was cleared.
 Walpin said he was then told by Norman Eisen, a special counsel to Obama on matters of ethics and government reform, that he had to "move on."